SanderMertens/ecs-faq/README.md

 - [Archetype](#archetype)

 ## ECS frameworks
 The current list includes both open and closed source ECS implementations, and engines that have adopted ECS pattern.
-Projects that had no activity in the past year are not included.
+Projects that had no meaningful modifications to the source code in the past year are not included.

 - [AFRAME](https://aframe.io) (HTML5/JS, MIT)
 - [Arch](https://github.com/genaray/Arch) (C#, Apache)